AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Tiles *must* have a valance of $>= 3$ for $O(n)$ scaling.
 If tiles had a valence of 0, then no additional tiles can be added.
 If tiles had a valence of 1, then only a single additional tile could be added (for a total of 2) but no more.
 If tiles had a valance of 2, then the 'shape' that the tiles created would be a linear chain; a tile-chain.
 For a tile-chain of length $n$, proving state on the far end of the chain would take $n$ SPV proofs, which is untenable.

 However, if tiles have a valance of $3$, then each tile has up to 3 neighbors.
-For all tiles but the first, this is equivalent to being a node in a binary tree (where each non-root node has 1 parent and 2 children: 3 neighbors).
+For all tiles but the first, this is equivalent to being a node in a binary tree (where each non-root, non-leaf node has 1 parent and 2 children: 3 neighbors).
 In essence, this method of tiling simplexes results in 3 distinct binary trees as children of a single root tile -- this can be seen in \autoref{fig:tiled-simplex-5-d4}.

 Increasing the valence beyond 3 does not make sense, though.
 There are two reasons for this.
 The first reason is that, for complexity orders involving logarithms, higher valences change the *base* of the logarithms; and that has no effect on the order of complexity[^log-complexity].
 The second reason is that an increase in valence requires a corresponding decrease in the capacity that is reserved for internal reflections -- this would negatively affect the security of that tile.

 \todo[inline]{Does increasing the valence negatively affect the security of a tile?
 My gut says 'yes', but IDK if I can back that up.}

+\todo[inline]{increasing valence will negatively affect the security of leaf-tiles b/c they have fewer reflections now.}

 [^log-complexity]: Complexity orders involving logarithms are sensitive to changes in the base *if* the logarithms are part of an exponent. e.g. $O(3^{\log_2 n}) > O(3^{\log_4 n})$.
 These considerations aren't relevant here, though.